JeanMertz/jeanmertz.com/content/career/_index.md

 As a **Chief Technology Officer** I’ve experienced the importance of the collaboration between tech, product, marketing, and operations.
-All of these departments need to work in tandum for an organisation to succeed.
+All of these departments need to work in tandem for an organisation to succeed.
 None serves the other, but all serve the mission and vision of the organisation.
 A technical roadmap is of no value on its own, but must strike a balance between achieving technical excellence, and delivering on planned product features.